CatEatsHam/newtest/pcl_voxel_filter/README.md

 PCL Voxel Filter takes in one ROS point cloud 2 message and downsamples the points into a grid of rectangular voxels.
 All the points inside of each voxel are reduced to a single point within, creating a downsampled uniform point cloud.
 In addition a minimum number of points threshhold can be used to filter points out based on density.
 A range filter has also been implemented to filter out point returns from vehicle framing, sensers, etc. The voxel size, minimum points and range parameters are dynamically reconfigurable using rqt_reconfigure.

+Methods:
+The range and minimum points filters use function provided by the voxel grid class by default

+To impliment a minimum points filter for only part of the point cloud, currently the close and far sections of the point cloud are filtered seperately and then combined back togetether.
+This allows the close section to use the minimum points filter while the far section does not.

 Workarounds: